-All campus student housing facilities are equipped with fire alarm and suppression devices.
+All campus student housing facilities are equipped with carbon monoxide detectors and fire alarm and suppression devices.
 All large occupancy residence units, including fraternity and sorority residences, contain certified fire alarm systems, occupant use fire extinguishers, and fire sprinkler systems.
 Building fire safety equipment generally is upgraded (if warranted) during major renovation projects.
-The college owns 68 student residence houses.
+The college owns 49 student residence houses.
 These houses are equipped with residential smoke detectors and occupant use fire extinguishers.
-Security Staff test fire alarm systems, visually inspect fire extinguishers monthly and facilitate repairs as necessary.
+Security Staff members test fire alarm systems, visually inspect fire extinguishers monthly, and facilitate repairs as necessary.
 Per City of Tacoma fire code, all campus fire alarms and suppression systems are tested and certified annually by a licensed contractor.
-All campus fire alarm and fire sprinkler systems are monitored in the Security office.
-Security staff members respond to fire alarm activations and immediately alert the Tacoma Fire Department when necessary.
+All campus fire alarm and fire sprinkler systems are monitored in the Security Services office.
+Security Services staff members respond to fire alarm activations and immediately alert the Tacoma Fire Department when necessary.

 Fire drills are conducted in large occupancy living units twice annually (once each semester).
-Drills are scheduled by Residence Life staff and conducted by Campus Safety Officers.
-During drills Residence Life and Security staff members check the facility to review evacuation compliance and verbally remind occupants to assemble in designated outdoor gathering areas for each building.
+Drills are scheduled by Residence Life and conducted by Campus Safety Officers.
+During drills Residence Life and Security Services staff members check the facility to review evacuation compliance and verbally remind occupants to assemble in designated outdoor gathering areas for each building.

-Fire safety in campus residences is closely monitored and regulations are enforced by Residence Life and Security staff members.
+Fire safety in campus residences is closely monitored and regulations are enforced by Residence Life and Security Services staff members.
 By Washington State Law, smoking is not permitted within 25 feet of a residential building entrance or opening.
-The campus Residence Policy prohibits tampering with fire safety equipment, storing flammable objects or substances, the use of candles or incense, and refrigeration units in excess of 2.5 amps or exposed coil cooking appliances in residential buildings.
-Residence Staff enforce these policies and perform a oncea-semester fire inspection of each room.
+The campus Residence Policy prohibits tampering with fire safety equipment, storing flammable objects or substances, the use of candles or incense, refrigeration units in excess of 2.5 amps, and exposed coil cooking appliances in residential buildings.
+Residence Life staff members enforce these policies and perform a fire inspection of each room once per semester.
 Residence Life and Security staff members receive annual training on proper fire extinguisher use.
-Maintenance and custodial staff receive fire safety training and are instructed to report observed violations to Security Services.
+Maintenance and custodial staff members receive fire safety training and are instructed to report observed violations to Security Services.

 The college encourages the prompt reporting of any fire to Security Services.
-Reported campus fires are responded to by trained Security staff and/or the Tacoma Fire Department and are officially documented in a college incident report.
+Reported campus fires are responded to by trained Security Services staff members and/or the Tacoma Fire Department and are officially documented in a college incident report.